Tclack88/Cryptography-and-Cybersecurity-collection/wargame_walkthroughs_insights_gained/bandit/README.md

 ```bash
 cat data.txt | tr [a-m,n-z,A-M,N-Z] [n-z,a-m,N-Z,A-M]
 ```
-only imporovement is I can remove the commas and eliminate brackets
+only improvement is I can remove the commas and eliminate brackets
 ```bash
 cat data.txt | tr a-mn-zA-MN-Z n-za-mN-ZA-M
 ```

-!!!!! or in VIM, just highligh in visual mode and use `g?` !!!!!
+!!!!! or in VIM, just highlight in visual mode and use `g?` !!!!!